-Characterizing Closed Data Partnerships.
+Characterizing Closed Data Partnerships

 Closed partnerships are collaborative agreements that usually apply formal inclusion criteria and strictly regulate who participates.
 Membership is therefore deliberately regulated.
-For instance, the partnership between Facebook and the Columbia Center for International Earth Science Information Network (CIESIN) rests on an explicit agreement between the company, Columbia University, selected UN agencies, and International Committee of the Red Cross (ICRC) (Tiecke et al., 2017).
-Not much different, the data partnership between Twitter and the UN is only restricted to these two players (Crowell, 2016).
+As an example, the partnership between Facebook and the Columbia Center for International Earth Science Information Network (CIESIN) rests on an explicit agreement between the company, Columbia University, selected UN agencies, and the International Committee of the Red Cross (ICRC) (Tiecke et al., 2017).
+Not much different, the data partnership between Twitter and the UN is restricted to these two players (Crowell, 2016).
 These data partnerships therefore do not work with an open access policy.
 This is also reflected in how these partnerships source relevant data.
 The data that underlies these partnerships either comes from bilateral agreements between organizations (under strict contracts and confidentiality) or is shared within a network of organizations or through a trusted intermediary.
-For instance, the UN-Twitter partnership rests exclusively on anonymized data that is sourced from Twitter.
-Also, the GSMA Big Data for Social Good partnership only sources data that is provided by telecommunication operators who participate in the initiative.
+Looking at the UN-Twitter partnership, this rests exclusively on anonymized data sourced from Twitter.
+Also, the GSMA Big Data for Social Good partnership only sources data provided by telecommunication operators who participate in the initiative.

-With regard to sharing of insights, the results that are generated by these partnerships are either exclusively accessible to organizations that are part of the initial contractual agreements or the distribution of results to other organizations is tightly regulated.
+With regard to sharing of insights, the results generated by these partnerships are either exclusively accessible to organizations that are part of the initial contractual agreements or the distribution of results to other organizations is tightly regulated.
 For instance, the Facebook-CIESIN partnership produces population maps with higher resolution than any previous estimates (CIESIN, 2016).
-These maps allow to gather more accurate information on where people are living, which can be used by selected agencies in the UN system (including The World Bank) when designing development initiatives and disaster response strategies.
-Although some of the results can be publicly accessed (https://ciesin.columbia.edu/data/hrsl/), the detailed methodology, the input data and deeper insights are retained within the partnership.
-Not much different, the UNICEF Magic Box partnership distributes the created insights only to selected UN agencies through UNICEF's Office of Innovation.
+These maps allow the gathering of more accurate information on where people are living, which can be used by selected agencies in the UN system (including The World Bank) when designing development initiatives and disaster response strategies.
+Although some of the results can be publicly accessed (https://ciesin.columbia.edu/data/hrsl/), the detailed methodology, input data and deeper insights are retained within the partnership.
+Similarly, the UNICEF Magic Box partnership distributes the created insights only to selected UN agencies through UNICEF's Office of Innovation.